-For business owners and independent contractors, the Standard IRS mileage rates for 2019, has been released.
-These new numbers are a guide to calculate deductible expenses for operating business vehicles.
+For business owners and independent contractors, the Standard IRS mileage rates for 2019 have been released.
+These new numbers are a guide to calculating deductible expenses for operating business vehicles.
 It is crucial to know these numbers now, so you can plan/project your business expenses accurately for the year ahead.

-The IRS Standard mileage rates for 2019 is also useful for providing tax-free reimbursements to employees.
-If these rates are not incorporated from day one of the new year, companies might have to deal with complaints from their mobile workers about inadequate reimbursements.
+The IRS standard mileage rates for 2019 are also useful in mileage tracking for companies and enterprises.
+If these rates are not incorporated from day one of the new year, companies might have to deal with complaints from their mobile workers about inadequate mileage reimbursements.

 In a nutshell, the standard went up a little.
 The rate for business travel has increased 3.5 cents per driven mile, the rate for medical and moving expenses has increased two cents per mile, and the rate for charity purposes remains unchanged and is still 14 cents/driven mile.
 It is also important to note that taxpayers no longer can claim miscellaneous itemized deductions regarding unreimbursed employee travel expenses.

 According to the IRS, the standard mileage rates, beginning January 1st, 2019 are:

 - 58 cents per mile driven for business use

 - 20 cents per mile driven for medical or moving purposes

 - 14 cents per mile driven in service of charitable organizations

 You can benefit from a mileage deduction if you’re using your vehicle for business, charity, medical or moving purposes.
 Keep reading to find out about the different “standard rates” for each of these purposes.